microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 This version of the loop will actually perform the summation correctly because the inner loop's `i` shadows `i` from the outer loop.

-Shadowing should *usually* be avoided in the interest of writing clearer code.
+On the other hand, shadowing could also introduce certain bugs on its own in the event of accidental shadowing.
+It should *usually* be avoided in the interest of writing clearer code.
 While there are some scenarios where it may be fitting to take advantage of it, you should use your best judgement.

 ## Block-scoped variable capturing